 We’re kind of like a congregation, but we’re different.

 - Jewish identity is proudly rooted in cultural heritage and a commitment to justice

 - Members help to create and run all programs

-- Continuity has been built on the foundation of our history as a 110-year old mutual aid organization founded by Jewish immigrants
+- Continuity is built on the foundation of our history as a 110-year old mutual aid organization founded by Jewish immigrants

 We’re a multigenerational arts and education center.